palak-cyber/palak/README.md

 # palak
-this is my first gits repository author - palak pardhi
+this is my first gits repository.
+Author - palak pardhi